morejiten/eshop/README.md

 ## Running the project
 After you clone the project you need to run this command from the root folder to be able to run it.
 ```
+npm install
 npm start
 ```

+`npm install` is required to install the dependencies.

 Post this the application will be available at http://localhost:3000

 ## Demo video